 - Drinking coffee, tea, carbonated beverages, alcohol, etc.

 - Smoking (Aside from increasing the risk for esophageal cancer, smoking may be the cause of acid reflux.
 Smoking leads to a reduction the salivation and LES muscle function, increase in acid secretion, impairment of throat muscle reflexes, and damages of mucous membranes.)

 - Taking medications that relax certain muscles: Blood pressure medications, aspirin, etc.

 - Being overweight or obese

 Pregnancy – Acid reflux can occur in pregnancy, especially during the third trimester due to the pressure from the growing fetus as well as an increase in hormone levels.

 Tips to Deal with Acid Reflux!

 1. Change Your Lifestyle

 Counting sheep may not be the ideal method in this case.
-Certain lifestyle changes, diet modification, and routine exercise can help you decrease chances of experiencing acid reflux and therefore improving the quality of sleep.
+Certain lifestyle changes, diet modification, and routine exercise can help you decrease chances of experiencing acid reflux and therefore improve the quality of sleep.

 Sleep therapists and GI specialists recommend eating more frequently but in smaller bite-sized portions.
 Also, your diet should exclude alcoholic drinks, soda, coffee, chocolates, citrus fruits, spicy food, and fried food that can trigger GERD.

-- Avoid going to sleep right away when you have just had dinner.
+- Avoid going to sleep right after dinner.
 Wait it out for at least 3 to 4 hours before you hit the sack.

 2. Get a New Mattress